Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you....and it's DELICIOUS!

 **You can find the full, printable Italian Cream Cake recipe a little further down in this post.
 Here is a quick rundown of our steps!

-- Butter: Mix butter at medium speed until smooth.
+- Butter: Mix butter at medium speed until smooth using an electric mixer (fitted with a paddle attachment if using a stand mixer).

 - Butter & Sugar: Gradually add sugar, beating on medium speed 4 to 5 minutes.

-- Egg Yolks: Add egg yolks, one at a time, beating after each addition until the yellow of the yolk has disappeared.
-Add Vanilla extract.
+- Egg Yolks: Add room temperature egg yolks, one at a time, mixing after each addition until the yellow of the yolk is blended.
+Then, add the vanilla extract.

 - Flour Mixture: In a separate bowl, add flour, baking soda, and salt, whisk at least 30 seconds to blend.